 Jobs on Horse Farms: Education Requirements and Career Information

 There are a variety of job options available on horse farms for individuals of differing skill levels.
-Due to long hours, physically demanding labor and relatively low pay, aspiring horse farm workers often need a genuine passion and desire to work with horses.
+Due to long hours, physically demanding labor and relatively low pay, aspiring horse farm workers need a genuine passion and desire to work with horses.
 Possible career titles include groom, trainer and farrier.

 Education Requirements for Horse Farm Jobs